 Once you open the bottle, make sure it’s always sealed tightly when not in use.

 How Long Does Apple Cider Vinegar Last

 Of course, in many cases, the manufacturer puts the good old best-by date on the label.
-Often it’s there because people trust the food more if it comes with a date on the label.
-That date is merely information for how long the apple cider vinegar will retain quality.
-And because of all the reasons outlined earlier, the liquid will easily last years past that date.
+Often, it’s there because people trust the food more if it comes with a date.